tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 We implemented our task and surveys on Qualtrics, and recruited participants through Amazon Mechanical Turk.
 In Experiment 1, 235 participants were initially recruited.
-Data from six participants were excluded due to deviant performance on the task, resulting in a final sample of 229 participants (146 males, 92 females, 1 not specified).
+Data from six participants were excluded due to unusually large error magnitudes (error magnitudes exceeding 2.5 standard deviations from the group mean), resulting in a final sample of 229 participants (136 males, 92 females, 1 participant not specified).
 The average age of participants was 34.3 years (SD = 10.2).
 Most participants (76%) reported using a calculator to complete the task.

 ### Materials and Design